 It’s strange that my stutter has changed.
 And honestly, it’s not even the stutter itself – it’s the specific actions I take to avoid a stutter.
 These can be introducing buffers (saying the same word a lot to throw people off the fact that I have a stutter) or just taking a lot of breaths to interrupt a potential stutter.

 It’s changed though.
 I remember a time when I said “um” and “like” a lot.
 I remember a time when my buffer was “oh yeah”.
 What does that mean?
 I don’t know.
 I wish I did.

 My stutter changes.
 My speech changes.
 It keeps me on my toes.

-That’s not going to happen, mostly because not stuttering would involve changing the way I talk entirely, and at some point between stuttering and not stuttering I would need to apply techniques that I never felt comfortable with because it would be changing how I talked to appeal to the masses.
-Meaning, to make communication easier for them rather than make it easier for me.
+That’s not going to happen, mostly because not stuttering would involve changing the way I talk entirely, and at some point I would need to apply techniques that I never felt comfortable with – to make communication easier for other people, rather than making it easier for me.

-But even when I’ve ventured out of theatre at no point have I ever felt discriminated in my work as somebody who stutters.
+But even when I’ve ventured out of theatre I’ve never felt discriminated against in my work as somebody who stutters.
 For all the shit actors get, they’re actually pretty understanding of other people’s issues and limitations.
 I am thankful for this, I am endlessly thankful for this.